diamond-nicholas/endlessRunner-Phasergame/README.md

 - On the top of the page there is a green button name "Code"
 - Click on the "Code" button.
 - A Menu will appear click in "Download Zip"
-- Save the "phaser3-plataformer-feature-full-game.zip" file on your computer.
+- Save the "endlessrunner game.zip" file on your computer.
 - Extract the contents you just downloaded in a folder.

 ### Prerequisites